Crude prices in key U.S., European markets scrape new lows as supply glut looms

 Mexico’s Maya heavy crude, the primary Latin American oil price benchmark, fell to $9.24 per barrel on Monday, according to S&P Global Platts, the first time it hit the single digits in over 18 years.

-Kazakhstan’s CPC Blend BFO-CPC fell to a record low at minus $7.65 a barrel on Friday.
+Kazakhstan’s CPC Blend fell to a record low at minus $7.65 a barrel on Friday.

-Reporting by Julia Payne in London, Devika Kumar and Laila Kearney in New York Writing by David Gaffen; Editing by Tom Brown
+Reporting by Julia Payne in London, Devika Kumar and Laila Kearney in New York; Writing by David Gaffen; Editing by Tom Brown and Leslie Adler